Fernanda Pinilla

-Fernanda Paz Pinilla Roa (born 6 November 1993) is a Chilean footballer who plays as a defender for Club Universidad de Chile and the Chile women's national team.
+Fernanda Paz Pinilla Roa (born 6 November 1993) is a Chilean footballer who plays as a defender for Liga MX Femenil side León and the Chile women's national team.

 Club career

 On 21 June 2019, Pinilla signed with Spanish Primera División B side Santa Teresa CD.

+In 2024, she moved to Mexico and signed with León.

 International career

 Pinilla represented Chile at the 2010 FIFA U-17 Women's World Cup.
 She was a last minute replacement for injured Ana Gutiérrez taking her place at the 2019 FIFA Women's World Cup.

+She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.

+International goals

 Personal life

 She has a BA in Physics at the University of Chile.

 In June 2022, she married Grace Lazcano, a sport journalist working for ESPN Chile.

 Political views

 In 2019, she joined Social Convergence, left-wing political party.